 Global Studies Program

-One of the key strengths of the Global Studies program is its interdisciplinary nature.
-Drexel Global Studies students are not required to take classes from any one department.
+One of the key strengths of the Drexel Global Studies program is its interdisciplinary nature.
+Drexel Global Studies majors are not required to take classes from any one department.
 This is in contrast to traditional “International Relations” majors, which are primarily focused in political science.
-Drexel Global Studies students instead choose their classes from a range of disciplines including politics, history, sociology, business, art history, anthropology, and many other fields.
-Each student’s focus will vary depending on the concentration they choose, but all students have the freedom and flexibility to sample courses from across the entire University.
-This unique format—combined with the opportunity to embark on multiple terms of international study or co-op abroad—sets Drexel’s Global Studies major apart and prepares students to be broad-minded, multifaceted, and self-directed in their learning.
+Drexel Global Studies students instead choose their classes from a range of disciplines including politics, history, sociology, business, art history, anthropology and many other fields.
+Each student’s focus will vary depending on the concentration they choose, but all students have the freedom and flexibility to sample courses from across the entire university.
+This unique format — combined with the opportunity to embark on multiple terms of international study or co-op abroad — sets Drexel’s Global Studies major apart and prepares students to be broad-minded, multifaceted and self-directed in their learning.